Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Historical Context and Current Prevalence

 Despite this progress, leprosy remains a significant public health problem in some developing countries.
-According to the World Health Organization, there were 208,619 new cases of leprosy reported globally in 2021, with India, Brazil, and Indonesia having particularly large infected populations.
+According to the World Health Organization, 208,619 new cases of leprosy were reported globally in 2021, with India, Brazil, and Indonesia having particularly large infected populations.
 According to the International Leprosy Association, approximately half of the leprosy cases worldwide are in southeast Asia.

 Common Methods of Transmission